or, How Thinking About That Which Is Non-Literal Is Not a Lie But Instead Integral to Knowing Reality

 Accurate chemical formulae discovered by scientists are all symbols.
 But they convey what happens literally.
 The formula showing how the chemical reaction between hydrogen and oxygen creates water is a symbol.
 But that is also what happens literally.

 By definition, symbols are nonliteral.
 But, when used properly, they help us understand what happens literally.
-That is the true funny irony in this: the fact that we can experience and interpret stimuli in a manner that is nonliteral has given our species has an unprecedentedly complex ability to comprehend what happens literally.
+That is the true funny irony in this: the fact that we can experience and interpret stimuli in a manner that is nonliteral has given our species an unprecedentedly complex ability to comprehend what happens literally.

 Our Ancestors Coming to Realize That They Can Interpret Sensory Stimuli in Ways Other Than Literal